NagiicivA/Catch-Turtle-ALL/README.md

 # Catch-Turtle-ALL
-An assessment aims to design the robot's positioning to follow In this project, you are required to develop and implement an interactive simulation in the Turtlesim environment using ROS2.
-Your main objective is to program a master turtle to "catch" other turtles that appear randomly within the environment.
-This project aims to test your proficiency with ROS2, focusing on topics, services, and action clients, and your ability to devise efficient algorithms for real-time robotic interaction in the Turtlesim simulation environment.
+I want to design the robot's positioning to follow
+In this project, I am required to develop and implement an interactive simulation in the Turtlesim environment using ROS2.
+My main objective is to program a master turtle to "catch" other turtles that appear randomly within the environment.

-Task Requirements
+Now I have completed the Task A, but I have not manage task B yet.

 System Requirements: The project must be implemented using ROS2 in conjunction with the Turtlesim simulation.